Universal Credit Hardship Payments

 -

 You cannot meet your immediate and most basic essential needs or those of a child you are responsible for.
-For example: accommodation, heating and food.
+For example: accommodation, heating, food and hygiene.

 -